The Kerr/CFT correspondence and its extensions: a comprehensive review: Summary and Open Problems

 \subsection{Set of open problems}

 We close this review with a list of open problems.
-We hope that the interested reader will tackle them with the aim of sheding more light on the Kerr/CFT correspondence.
-We tried to order the problems with increasing difficulty but the evaluation is rough and highly subjective.
+We hope that the interested reader will tackle them with the aim of shedding more light on the Kerr/CFT correspondence.
+We ordered the list of problems such that they range from concrete problem sets to much more involved questions.

 \begin{enumerate}